rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Replaying of buffered event records are not supported.
 The nearest equivalent is requesting a sync-on-start replay when the subscription transport session comes up which will reply the current state.

-- QoS weighting and dependency has been removed due to the complexity of implementation.
+- QoS weighting and dependency between subscriptions has been removed due to the complexity of implementation.

 - Support for reporting subscription error hints has been removed.
-The device SHOULD reject subscriptions that are likely to overload the device, but more onus is places on the operator configuring the subscriptions or setting up the dynamic subscriptions to ensure that subscriptions are reasonable, as they would be expected to do for any other configuration.
+The device SHOULD reject subscriptions that are likely to overload the device, but more onus is placed on the operator configuring the subscriptions or setting up the dynamic subscriptions to ensure that subscriptions are reasonable, as they would be expected to do for any other configuration.

 - The "subscription-state-notif" extension has been removed.